S-Nikita-N/Neuron-style-transfer/README.md

 # Neuron-style-transfer

+Using models: VGG16 VGG19 ResNet from torchvision model

 I have made 3 experiments with different input content and style images.<br>
-All 3 generative output pictures went trough 50 epochs on each CNN: Vgg 16, Vgg 19 and ResNet 50<br>
+All 3 generative output pictures went trough 50 epochs on each CNN<br>

 ResNet (as it expected) appears more powerful in Neuron Style Transfer.
 But Vgg 19 showed worse results then Vgg 16 - I explain it as the result of better choice style and content layers/weights on Vgg 16 than on Vgg 19.
 So I think we can reach much better results on Vgg 19 and even on ResNet if try to experiment with style/content layers weights.